bioinfo-pf-curie/mpiSORT/README.md

 The parallel writing and reading are done via the MPI finfo structure.

-We recommand to test different parameters before setting them once for all.
+!!!We recommand to test different parameters before setting them once for all.
 Those parameter are independant of the file size you want to sort.

 1) for reading and set the Lustre buffer size.